-This report analyzes the global parking sensors industry.
-Parking sensors can be defined as proximity sensors which are used in automotives in order to enable the driver of the vehicle to park safely.
-They are Advanced Driver Assistance Systems (ADAS) that alert the driver to any obstacles, and are proving to be particularly useful on account of reducing parking spaces and growing number of vehicles.
+This report analyzes the global parking sensors market.
+Parking sensors can be defined as proximity sensors which are used in automobiles to enable the driver of the vehicle to park safely.
+They are Advanced Driver Assistance Systems (ADAS) that alert the driver to any obstacles and are proving to be particularly useful on account of reducing parking spaces and a growing number of vehicles.
 The average car has been witnessing changing dimensions, making it increasingly difficult to park without causing physical damage to the vehicle.
-Additionally, parking sensors boost safety, and can prevent potential injury to pedestrians.
+Additionally, parking sensors boost safety and can prevent potential injury to pedestrians.
 Since they can detect children, other vehicles, walls, pillars, fences, etc., which are ordinarily obscured from view, parking sensors are expected to witness growing demand in the coming years.

 According to the Department of Transportation, a considerable percentage of accidents occur while the vehicle is in the reverse gear.
-These can be mitigated to large extent using parking sensors, which are installed into the rear bumper bar of the vehicle.
-In order to maintain the aesthetic value of the vehicle, they can be color coordinated with the exterior.
+These can be mitigated to a large extent using parking sensors, which are installed in the rear bumper bar of the vehicle.
+To maintain the aesthetic value of the vehicle, they can be color-coordinated with the exterior.
 They work in collaboration with an internal buzzer or siren, which gradually increases in frequency when the vehicle approaches an object.
-An optional LCD display may also be installed which shows the distance between the automotive and the object.
+An optional LCD may also be installed which shows the distance between the automotive and the object.
 This serves as an effective warning to the driver and can prevent a potential accident.
 Typically, two or four sensors are used, along with the internal siren and a control interface.
-Six or eight sensor systems may also be employed for greater coverage, and may be wired or wireless in nature.
+Six or eight sensor systems may also be employed for greater coverage and may be wired or wireless.

 Parking and reverse sensor technologies include ultrasonic and electromagnetic technologies.
-Ultrasonic technology is older, and uses sound waves in order to measure the distance between nearby objects.
-Four to six sensors are typically mounted on the bumper with the help of drill holes, and have to be painted to match the color of the bumper.
+Ultrasonic technology is older and uses sound waves to measure the distance between nearby objects.
+Four to six sensors are typically mounted on the bumper with the help of drill holes and have to be painted to match the color of the bumper.
 The sensors then send and receive ultrasonic signals, and detect anything that enters the signals.
 The signal is converted into an audible siren to communicate the information to the driver.
 A considerable benefit of this technology is its ability to detect objects and obstacles even when the vehicle is stationary.
 However, these sensor systems suffer from drawbacks such as limited detection range.
-In addition, ultrasonic parking sensors may prove to be physically too deep for installation in the vehicle’s bumper due to the presence of the crash protection bar.
+Also, ultrasonic parking sensors may prove to be physically too deep for installation in the vehicle’s bumper due to the presence of the crash protection bar.

 Parking sensors could be installed by the original equipment manufacturer (OEM) or through aftermarket services.
-Aftermarket sensors are significantly cost effective as compared to those through OEM installation.
+Aftermarket sensors are significantly cost-effective as compared to those through OEM installation.
 This is primarily since genuine sensors installed by OEMs are made specifically for the make and model of the vehicle under consideration.
-Furthermore, the construction and fitment of OEM parking sensors is superior, thus ensuring they last longer.
-Low quality sensors may become easily damaged, and the driver is not alerted in case the vehicle is in very close proximity to an obstacle.
-Ultrasonic parking aid is relatively cost effective, and aftermarket systems cost approximately USD 50.
-Ultrasonic parking sensors can also be installed by OEMs; however, prices in this scenario range from USD 500 to over USD 1,000.
-Electromagnetic sensors are more expensive as compared to their counterparts, with aftermarket installation costing over USD 100.
+Furthermore, the construction and fitment of OEM parking sensors are superior, thus ensuring they last longer.

 Parking sensors market revenue share by installation, 2012